 - Military emergencies: A U.S. service member abroad becomes aware of a new deployment or transfer with very short notice.
 This exception applies in cases where the US service member is provided with exceptionally less notice than would normally be expected by most service members in his or her position.

-- Medical emergencies: A petitioner or beneficiary is facing an urgent medical emergency that requires immediate travel.
+- Medical emergencies: A petitioner or beneficiary is facing an urgent medical emergency that requires immediate relocation to the United States.
 This includes the situation where a petitioner or beneficiary is pregnant and delaying travel may create a medical risk or extreme hardship for the mother or child.

 - Threats to personal safety: A petitioner or beneficiary is facing an imminent threat to personal safety.

-- Close to aging out: A beneficiary is within a few months of aging out of eligibility.
+- Close to aging out: A beneficiary is within a few months of aging out of eligibility in an immigration category.

 - Adoption of a child: A petitioner who has adopted a child locally and has an imminent need to depart the country.
 This exception should only be considered if the child has been in the petitioner’s legal and physical custody for at least two years and the petitioner has a full and final adoption decree on behalf of the child.

 - Short notice of position relocation: A U.S. Citizen petitioner, living and working abroad, who receives a job relocation within the same company or subsidiary to the United States, or an offer of a new job in the United States with very little notice.

 The above is not an exhaustive list of examples.
 The Consular Section retains the discretion to accept an I-130 for compelling humanitarian reasons, including natural disasters, widespread civil unrest and other largescale crises.